shiveenp/bluhrg/source/_posts/2020-Goals.md

 - **Practice stoicism and avoid excesses**

-    I feel like stoicism gets touted as some cure all panacea for the distractions of 21st century.
+    I feel like stoicism gets touted as some cure all panacea for the distractions in 21st century.
 Personally, I am looking forward to adopting it as a way to combat drain of energy so I can only focus it on things that matter.

 - **Learn one new physical and creative hobby**